Scholarships are offered to postgraduate and undergraduate students for 2017.

-Scholarships can be offered only to New Zealand citizens and permanent residents.
-More information can be found below, and in the attached documents at the bottom of the page.
+N.B.
+These scholarships can be offered only to New Zealand citizens and permanent residents.
+More information can be found below, and in the linked documents at the bottom of the page.

 In collaboration with NIWA, the Ministry for Primary Industries is offering postgraduate scholarships for Masters students in the field of quantitative fisheries science, particularly stock assessment modelling.